Epidemiology of pneumonia: United Kingdom

+Poland

+In 2014, Poland had a pediatric population of 7,367,100, and had an incidence rate of 930 per 100,000 hospitalized with pneumonia.
+Out of the total number of hospitalized children, 81.8% were ages five and under, with the average age being 3.25 years.
+Children under the age of six were five times more likely to be hospitalized than those ages six and above.
+While being hospitalized, 19 pneumonia-related deaths occurred, and within three months of being released from the hospital, an additional 117 children died.

 North America

 United States

-In the United States, community-acquired pneumonia affects 5.6 million people per year, and ranks 6th among leading causes of death.
-In 2009, there were approximately 1.86 million emergency department encounters for pneumonia in the United States.
+As the eighth leading cause of death in the United States, pneumonia has an annual incidence rate of 24.8 cases per 10,000 adults.
 In 2011, pneumonia was the second-most common reason for hospitalization in the U.S., with approximately 1.1 million stays—a rate of 36 stays per 10,000 population.
+For every 1,000 persons, 7.9 visited an emergency department in the United States between the years of 2016 and 2018 due to pneumonia.

+The most frequent cause of hospitalization for US children is pneumonia, with an incidence rate of 15.7 per 10,000 children.
+US children less than two years of age had the highest rate, with 62.2 per 10,000 children.
+Every year, there are about 124,000 hospitalizations of US children with community-acquired pneumonia.

 Pneumonia was one of the top ten most expensive conditions seen during inpatient hospitalizations in the U.S. in 2011, with an aggregate cost of nearly $10.6 billion for 1.1 million stays.
 In 2012, a study of Medicaid-covered and uninsured hospital stays in the United States in 2012, pneumonia was the second most common diagnosis for Medicaid-covered and uninsured hospital stays in the United States (behind mood disorders, at 3.7% for Medicaid stays and 2.4% for uninsured stays).